“A laid-back countryside escape for couples, families and friends; delicious food and 2 pools”

 - Well being

-This is an excellent place for families.
+This is an excellent place for families as we can testify following our 2018 revisit.
 There's a family pool for kids to let rip at the foot of the hill, with changing rooms, gently sloping water and a segregated paddling pool for toddlers.
 Both pools are heated to 28C year round.
-There are various family accommodation options and fun activities.
+There are various family accommodation options.
+And tortoises in the gardens!

 Family friendly accommodation: